srikrishnan-lab/MimiFAIRv2-calibration/README.md

-# MimiFAIRv2-calibration
+# Social Cost of H2

-This code contains code for a Bayesian calibration of MimiFAIRv2.
+This code contains code to estimate the social cost of hydrogen (SC-H2) with `MimiGIVE_FAIRv2`.

 ## Data reference